-The Petitioner, a securities company, seeks to temporarily employ the Beneficiary as an investment banking analyst under the H-1B nonimmigrant classification for specialty occupations.
+The Petitioner, an electronic storage device developer, seeks to temporarily employ the Beneficiary as an "electrical engineer" under the H-1B nonimmigrant classification for specialty occupations.
 See Immigration and Nationality Act (the Act) section 101(a)(15)(H)(i)(b), 8 U.S.C. § 1101(a)(15)(H)(i)(b).
-The H-1B program allows a U.S. employer to temporarily employ a qualified foreign worker in a position that requires both (a) the theoretical and practical application of a body of highly specialized knowledge and (b) the attainment of a bachelor's or higher degree in the specific specialty (or its equivalent) as a minimum prerequisite for entry into the position.
+The H-1B program allows a U.S. employer to temporarily employ a qualified foreign worker in a position that requires both: (a) the theoretical and practical application of a body of highly specialized knowledge; and (b) the attainment of a bachelor's or higher degree in the specific specialty (or its equivalent) as a minimum prerequisite for entry into the position.

-The Director of the Vermont Service Center denied the petition, concluding that the Petitioner did not establish, as required, that the submitted labor condition application (LCA) corresponds with the H-1B petition.
+The Director of the Nebraska Service Center denied the petition, concluding that the Petitioner did not establish, as required, that the submitted labor condition application (LCA) corresponds with the H-1B petition.
 More specifically, the Director found that the Petitioner's classification of the proffered position as a Level I wage was incorrect.

-On appeal, the Petitioner asserts that the Director based her determination on an incorrect methodology.
+On appeal, the Petitioner asserts that the Director erred in the decision.
 Upon de novo review, we will dismiss the appeal.

-I. LEGAL AND PROCEDURAL FRAMEWORK
+I. LEGAL FRAMEWORK